cncf/students/README.md

 ## 5. **Kubernetes and Cloud Native Associate Certification**

-The Kubernetes and Cloud Native Associate Certification is a multiple-choice certification exam that tests entry-level knowledge and skills in Kubernetes and the wider cloud-native ecosystem.
-This exam is intended to demonstrate your knowledge, including how to deploy an application using basic kubectl commands, the architecture of Kubernetes (containers, pods, nodes, clusters), understanding the cloud-native landscape and projects (storage, networking, GitOps, service mesh), and understanding the principles of cloud-native security.
-CNCF developed the KCNA to help bring more entry-level talent like students into the cloud-native community.
+The Kubernetes and Cloud Native Associate Certification is a multiple-choice certification exam that tests entry level knowledge and skills in Kubernetes and the wider cloud-native ecosystem.
+This exam is intended to demonstrate your knowledge, including how to deploy an application using basic kubectl commands, the architecture of Kubernetes (containers, pods, nodes, clusters), understanding the cloud-native landscape and projects (storage, networking, GitOps, service mesh), and understanding the principles of cloud native security.
+CNCF developed the KCNA to help bring more entry level talent like students into the cloud native community.

 - [KCNA Cert Page](https://www.cncf.io/certification/kcna/)